 Take the remaining persimmons out of the box and plant them in the ground.
 Each species of persimmon requires different planting depth, plant spacing, fertilization and care.
 Speak with a representative at your local nursery for specific in-ground planting and care instructions.

-- All of the required supplies to propagate a persimmon by stem cuttings should be available from a local gardening store.
+All of the required supplies to propagate a persimmon tree from cuttings should be available from a local gardening store.